trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### TWS Configuration For API UseCopy Location

-The settings required to use the TWS API with the Trader Workstation are  managed in the Global Configuration under “API” -> “Settings”
+The settings required to use the TWS API with the Trader Workstation are  managed in the Global Configuration under Ã¢â‚¬Å“APIÃ¢â‚¬Â -> Ã¢â‚¬Å“SettingsÃ¢â‚¬Â

 In this section, only the most important API settings for API connection are covered.

 Please:

-- Enable “ActiveX and Socket Clients”
+- Enable Ã¢â‚¬Å“ActiveX and Socket ClientsÃ¢â‚¬Â
-- Disable “Read-Only API”
+- Disable Ã¢â‚¬Å“Read-Only APIÃ¢â‚¬Â
-- Verify the “Socket Port” value
+- Verify the Ã¢â‚¬Å“Socket PortÃ¢â‚¬Â value

 ![TWS Global Configuration window displaying API Settings and the required API configuration.](https://www.interactivebrokers.com/campus/wp-content/uploads/sites/2/2023/06/API-settings-700x489.png)